Yard Ramp Safety and Truck Loading Safety Tips

 Maintain and Check Ramp Conditions

 Check for signs of rust or damage prior to use.
-It is also important to monitor hydraulic fluid on ramps that use a hydraulic operation to adjust height.
+It is also important to monitor hydraulic fluid on yard ramps that use a hydraulic operation to adjust height.
 Additionally, it is also important to monitor the condition of the loading dock.
 Check for cracks, damage, etcetera.

 Overall, be aware and use common sense.
 Check capacity, ensure stability, and properly maintain equipment.
 For added measure, keep a few common spare parts on hand with Copperloy accessories.
 Contact the Copperloy team with any questions!